-The Global Citizenship Alliance The Global Citizenship Alliance (Alliance) is dedicated to promoting education for engaged knowledge and responsible action in an interdependent world.
-It was founded in 2015 as an independent, non-profit organization, however, the origin of this enterprise dates back to 2004 when this work began under the aegis of the Salzburg Global Seminar, a renowned international policy forum based in Salzburg, Austria.
-Initially a pioneering effort to promote a critical engagement with the effects of rapid globalization as they relate to the aims and purpose of college educaThe Global Citizenship Alliance is an independent, non-profit organization chartered as a 501(c)3 in Oregon and based in Salzburg, Austria. tion, over time the Alliance has succeeded in running one of the most comprehensive and inclusive programs on global citizenship education in the United States.
-We have: • partnered with nearly 100 colleges and universities across the U.S. with a combined total enrollment of nearly one million students • conducted more than 100 week-long seminars for students, as well as faculty and administrators • involved close to 4,500 participants of which roughly two-thirds were students and one-third were faculty and administrators Why Global Citizenship Education?
+The Global Citizenship Alliance

+The Global Citizenship Alliance (Alliance) is dedicated to promoting education for engaged knowledge and responsible action in an interdependent world.
+It was founded in 2015 as an independent, non-profit organization, however, the origin of this enterprise dates back to 2004 when this work began under the aegis of the Salzburg Global Seminar, a renowned international policy forum based in Salzburg, Initially a pioneering effort to promote a critical engagement with the effects of rapid globalization as they relate to the aims and purpose of college educa- The Global Citizenship Alliance is an independent, non-profit organization chartered as a 501(c)3 in Oregon and based in Salzburg, Austria. tion, over time the Alliance has succeeded in running one of the most systematic and inclusive programs on global citizenship education in the United States.
+We have: - partnered with about 80 colleges and universities across the U.S. with a combined total enrollment of nearly one million students - · conducted more than 80 week-long seminars for students, as well as faculty and administrators - involved over 3,500 participants of which roughly two-thirds were students and one-third were faculty and administrators